-A read-only bool attribute about the LNA (Low Noise Amplifier) gain feature.
+A read-only bool attribute about the LNA (Low Noise Amplifier) gain feature used in the nRF24L01-PA/LNA modules.
 See pa_level attribute about how to set this.
 Default is always enabled, but this feature is specific to non-plus variants of nRF24L01 transceivers.
-If is_plus_variant attribute is True, then setting feature in any way has no affect.
+Use is_plus_variant to see if it can toggle the Low Noise Amplifier feature.